Kirigami beginners guide: What is it and how do you do it?

 What is kirigami?

-In Japanese, Kiru means to cut and Gami means paper, so it is no wonder that the word kirigami was adopted for this art form, which involves a lot of similar folds as origami, but in kirigami you cut the paper as well as folding it.
+In Japanese, Kiru means to cut and Gami means paper, so it is no wonder that the word kirigami was adopted for this art form.
+It involves a lot of similar folds as origami, but in kirigami you cut the paper as well as folding it.

 What materials do I need for kirigami?

 Why not try out our kirigami bow project below?
 Or if you want to try out some simple kirigami architecture using a kirigami template, try out our kirigami arch project.
-Or why not take a look at some of the other kirigami templates and techniques we have found online to help you discover the kirigami template that is right for you.
+We've also included plenty of other kirigami templates and techniques we have found online to help you discover the kirigami project that is right for you.

 How to make kirigami bows